solid-process/solid-result/README.md

 end
 ```

-This mode also defines an `Expected` constant to be used inside and outside the module.
+This mode also defines an `Result` constant to be used inside and outside the module.

 > **PROTIP:**
-> You can use the `Expected` constant to mock the result's type and value in your tests.
+> You can use the `Result` constant to mock the result's type and value in your tests.
 As they will have the exact expectations, your tests will check if the result clients are handling the result correctly.

 Now that you know the two modes, let's understand how expectations can be beneficial and powerful for defining contracts.